-- edisgo_object (EDisGo) -
+- edisgo\object (EDisGo) -

-- ts_cop (str or pandas.DataFrame) Defines option used to set COP time series.
+- ts\cop (str or pandas.DataFrame) Defines option used to set COP time series.
 Possible options are:

 - 'oedb'

-Weather cell specific hourly COP time series for one year are obtained from the OpenEnergy DataBase (see edisgo.io.timeseries_import.cop_oedb() for more information).
+Not yet implemented!
+Weather cell specific hourly COP time series are obtained from the OpenEnergy DataBase for the weather year 2011.
+See edisgo. io.timeseries\import.cop\oedb() for more information.
 Using information on which weather cell each heat pump is in, the weather cell specific time series are mapped to each heat pump.